AMIGA-IAA/hcg-16/README.md

 Note: This will install `conda` on your machine if it is not already installed.

 ## Pre-requisites
 Please make sure you have `docker` installed on your computer before running `run.sh`.
-For the pipeline to execute succesfully will require approximately 10 GB of free space.
+For the pipeline to execute succesfully it will require approximately 10 GB of free space.
 Also be aware that `docker` requires sudo access and may request the password during some steps of the pipeline.

 # Plots for HCG-16 Project

-If you do not wish to run the whole pipeline on your local machine (almost) all the figures of this project can be regenerated and modified using the cloud service mybinder.
-There is a Jupyter notebook for each figure which can my run using the link at the top of this file.
+If you do not wish to run the whole pipeline on your local machine (almost) all the figures of this project can be regenerated and modified using the cloud service [mybinder](https://mybinder.org/).
+There is a Jupyter notebook for each figure which can my run using [this link](https://mybinder.org/v2/gh/AMIGA-IAA/hcg-16/master).
 This service can take some time to start so please be patient.